George Lucas

 BirthdayMay 14, 1944

 BiographyGeorge Walton Lucas Jr. (born May 14, 1944) is an American filmmaker and philanthropist.
 He created the Star Wars and Indiana Jones franchises and founded Lucasfilm, LucasArts, Industrial Light & Magic and THX.
 He served as chairman of Lucasfilm before selling it to the Walt Disney Company in 2012.
 Nominated for four Academy Awards, he is considered to be one of the most significant figures of the 20th-century New Hollywood movement, and a pioneer of the modern blockbuster.
-Despite this, he has remained an independent filmmaker away from Hollywood for most of his career.
+Since 2015, he has stepped away from most of his filmmaking career to focus on initiative businesses.

 After graduating from the University of Southern California in 1967, Lucas moved to San Francisco and co-founded American Zoetrope with filmmaker Francis Ford Coppola.
 He wrote and directed THX 1138 (1971), based on his student short Electronic Labyrinth: THX 1138 4EB, which was a critical success but a financial failure.
 His next work as a writer-director was American Graffiti (1973), inspired by his youth in early 1960s Modesto, California, and produced through the newly founded Lucasfilm.
 The film was critically and commercially successful and received five Academy Award nominations, including Best Director and Best Picture.
 Lucas's next film, the epic space opera Star Wars (1977), later retitled A New Hope, had a troubled production but was a surprise hit, becoming the highest-grossing film at the time, winning six Academy Awards and sparking a cultural phenomenon.
 Lucas produced and co-wrote the sequels The Empire Strikes Back (1980) and Return of the Jedi (1983).
 With director Steven Spielberg, he created, produced, and co-wrote Indiana Jones films Raiders of the Lost Ark (1981), The Temple of Doom (1984), The Last Crusade (1989) and The Kingdom of the Crystal Skull (2008), and served as an executive producer, with a cursory involvement in pre and post-production, on The Dial of Destiny (2023).